 The timing of your release will vary.
 It depends on:

 In some cases, you may have to remain in the hospital overnight.

 A family member or friend will need to drive you home if you received general anesthesia.
 The effects of general anesthesia usually take several hours to wear off, so it can be unsafe to drive after the procedure.

 In the days following laparoscopy, you may feel moderate pain and throbbing in the areas where incisions were made.
 Any pain or discomfort should improve within a few days.
 Your doctor may prescribe medication to relieve the pain.

 It’s also common to have shoulder pain after your procedure.
-The pain is usually a result of the carbon dioxide gas.
+The pain is usually a result of the carbon dioxide gas used to inflate your abdomen to create a working space for the surgical instruments.
 The gas can irritate your diaphragm, which shares nerves with your shoulder.
 It may also cause some bloating.
 The discomfort should go away within a couple of days.

 You can usually resume all normal activities within a week.
 You’ll need to attend a follow-up appointment with your doctor about two weeks after laparoscopy.

 Here are some things you can do to ensure a smoother recovery:

 If a biopsy was taken, a pathologist will examine it.
 A pathologist is a doctor who specializes in tissue analysis.
 A report detailing the results will be sent to your doctor.